AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/rfm-analysis.md

 No new metrics!

-Note: Make sure to [add all new columns as dimensions to metrics](../data-warehouse-mgr/manage-data-dimensions-metrics.md) before building new reports.
+**Note**: Make sure to [add all new columns as dimensions to metrics](../data-warehouse-mgr/manage-data-dimensions-metrics.md) before building new reports.

 ### Reports